Anjali (1990 film)

 Anjali is a 1990 Indian Tamil-language children's drama film written and directed by Mani Ratnam.
 It stars Raghuvaran and Revathi, with Tarun, Shruti and Shamili in supporting roles.
 The film deals with the story of a dying mentally disabled child, and the emotional trauma experienced by her family.

-Anjali was released on 12 July 1990 and was critically acclaimed, winning three National Film Awards, and was also featured at the 14th IFFI' 91 Indian Panorama section.
+Anjali was released on 12 July 1990 and was critically acclaimed, winning three National Film Awards, and was also featured at the 14th International Film Festival of India in the Indian Panorama section.
 Anjali was chosen as India's official entry to the Oscars in 1991, but was not nominated.
-The film was remade in Sinhala in 2013 as Doni.